Terms & conditions

 By registering to fundraise, the Fundraiser agrees that they will be responsible for all costs associated with the FUNDRAISING activity and that they will take all reasonable steps to ensure that a reasonable amount of funds is raised from their activity.
 As a guide, the Fundraiser should take all reasonable steps to ensure that all costs and expenses of hosting the FUNDRAISING activity do not amount to more than 40% of the gross proceeds of the activity.

-The Fundraiser agrees to donate the net proceeds of their FUNDRAISING activity to Cure Cancer Australia Foundation within 4 weeks of holding the activity.
+The Fundraiser agrees to donate the net proceeds of their FUNDRAISING activity to Cure Cancer within 4 weeks of holding the activity.

 Donations can be made as follows:

-- Online donations through the Cure Cancer Australia Foundation website: https://www.curecancer.com.au/donate; or
+Online donations through the Cure Cancer website: www.curecancer.com.au/make-a-donation; or

-- Offline donations via bank transfer or deposit into Cure Cancer Australia Foundation’s bank account.
+Offline donations via bank transfer or deposit into Cure Cancer’s bank account.
 For more information please go call 1300 134 567 or email email@example.com

-Cure Cancer Australia Foundation can provide official receipts to attendees/supporters eligible for a tax-deductible receipt.
+Cure Cancer can provide official receipts to attendees/supporters eligible for a tax-deductible receipt.
 Tax-deductible receipts can only be issued to people donating an amount of AUD$2 or more.

-Individual receipts will be sent to the attendees/supporters directly from Cure Cancer Australia Foundation.
+Individual receipts will be sent to the attendees/supporters directly from Cure Cancer.
 It is the responsibility of the Fundraiser to understand the circumstances when a receipt can be issued, and to whom.

 Please note that attendees/supporters participating in the following fundraising activities are not eligible for a tax-deduction: ticket purchases (e.g. raffle), donations of goods or services or auction purchases.